tombetthauser/fullstack-faqs/README.md

 # Capstone FAQs

-An informal and very incomplete list of somewhat common and / or unique problems observed by the Mod 7 TAs during capstone project development.
-You may find the answers you seek here, but if not we will continue to add to it whenever possible!
+> An informal and very incomplete list of somewhat common and / or unique problems observed

-> An ongoing list of common questions and solutions observed during
+> by the Mod 7 TAs during capstone project development.
+You may find the answers you seek here,
-> full-stack portfolio project development, specifically for **Flask** and
+> but if not we will continue to add to it whenever possible!
+Specifically for **Flask** and
 > **Express** React applications.
 >
 > [\[Jump to end of list\]](https://github.com/tombetthauser/fullstack-faqs#end-of-list)